EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 === Easy MailChimp Forms ===
 Contributors: yikesinc, hiwhatsup, liljimmi, eherman24, seriouslysean Donate link: http://yikesinc.com
-Tags: mailchimp, marketing, email, mailing lists, newsletter, signup, forms, signup form Requires at least: 3.0
+Tags: mailchimp, marketing, email, mailing lists, newsletter, sign up, forms, sign up form Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 4.3
+Stable tag: 5.2
 License: GPLv2 or later

-Easy MailChimp Forms allows you to painlessly add MailChimp signup forms to your WordPress site.
+Easy MailChimp Forms allows you to painlessly add MailChimp sign up forms to your WordPress site and track user activity with interactive reports.

 == Description ==

-Easy MailChimp Forms allows you to painlessly add MailChimp signup forms to your WordPress site.
+Easy MailChimp Forms allows you to painlessly add MailChimp sign up forms to your WordPress site.
 You can add forms to posts, pages or sidebars with shortcodes, widgets or template tags.
 Simply copy and paste your MailChimp API Key into the plugin admin settings and it will pull in all your MailChimp lists.
 From there you can choose the lists you want to make forms for.
 For a single list you can check off the fields you want to include on your form and order them via an easy drag-and-drop interface.
 This plugin adds plenty of CSS selectors to the form code allowing you to completely customize the look of your forms.
+Now with the ability to track sent campaigns, you can view and print interactive reports from based on previously sent campaigns.

 **Note:** You will need a MailChimp API key to allow this plugin to communicate with your MailChimp account.
 For help on retrieving your API key, check out [question #4 of the FAQ](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/faq/).
 You can also read the MailChimp knowledge base article [Where can I find my API key and how can I use the API](http://kb.mailchimp.com/article/where-can-i-find-my-api-key/).

 **Features**

+* Add interest groups and new fields to forms directly from the dashboard without ever leaving your site (*new*)
+* Error log for diagnosing user issues (*new*)
+* Design your own sign up form templates
+* Style your forms without writing a single line of code
+* Full Integration of MailChimp into WordPress
-* Easily import MailChimp forms from a MailChimp account
+* Easily import MailChimp forms from an active MailChimp account
+* View/Print Interactive Account Growth Reports and Campaign Reports (Statistics Tracking)
+* reCaptcha spam prevention baked in
+* Monitor MailChimp account activity
 * Use MailChimp Interest Group/Segments
 * Add MailChimp forms sidebars/widgetized areas with widgets
 * Set forms to single or double opt-in
 * Customize the success message
 * Customize the submit button text
 * Redirect users to a page on submission
-* Unsubscribe users from MailChimp lists
+* Un-subscribe users from MailChimp lists
 * View subscriber MailChimp profiles
 * View individual form subscriber count
 * Display multiple forms on a single page
-* Add commenters to your MailChimp lists with a comment form opt-in check box
+* Add commenter's to your MailChimp lists with a comment form opt-in check box
 * Easily add forms to pages and posts with a button in the page/post editor
 * Use cURL error detection to troubleshoot MailChimp connection issues